-A non-current limiting fuse such as a semi-enclosed fuse, does not limit the current significantly during fault.
-Normally melting occurs first at the notches when an over current flows and these results in a number of controlled arcs in series.
+A non-current limiting fuse such as a semi-enclosed fuse does not limit the current significantly during a fault.
+Normally melting occurs first at the notches when an overcurrent flows and these results in a number of controlled arcs in series.
 The voltage across each arc contributes to the total voltage across the fuse and this total voltage results in the current falling to zero limits.
-Because, the number of arcs is limited.
+Because the number of arcs is limited.

 The fuse-link voltage should not be high enough to cause any damage elsewhere in the circuit system.
 Now the main function of the sand is to absorb intense energy from the arcs and to assist in quenching them when a high current is disconnected and the sand around the arcs is melted.

 The element is usually using silver, because of its resistance to oxidation.
 During oxidation of the element in service would affect the current that could be carried without melting.
-Because the effective cross section of the element is changed.
-Sometime silver plated copper elements also used.
+Because the effective cross-section of the element is changed.
+Sometimes silver plated copper elements also used.

 This use to create a higher local resistance in the element and the fuse operates at a very lower current than it would have done in the absence of the blob.
 Other types of fuse include the expulsion fuse which is used at high voltage and the universal modular fuse (UMF) which is used on Printed Circuit Boards (PCBs).

-All Fuse should offer long life without deterioration in their characteristics or performance and cartridge type fuses have the particular advantage that contain the arc products completely.
+All Fuse should offer long life without deterioration in their characteristics or performance and cartridge type fuses have a particular advantage that contains the arc products completely.